btomaszewicz/llm-zoomcamp-capstone-project/README.md

-# ADD

-Something like "Evaluation criteria and rubric evidence: This table maps the course rubric directly to repository evidence so reviewers do not need to infer where each requirement is implemented."

 # Clinical Synopsis

 Clinical Synopsis is a RAG application that transforms structured synthetic patient records—such as tables and spreadsheets of conditions, medications, procedures, diagnostic reports, and oncology events—into plain-language clinical summaries and answers.